brettinternet/homeops/README.md

 #### JBOD

 [MergerFS](https://github.com/trapexit/mergerfs) is a union filesystem for pooling drives together.
 It's a great pair with SnapRAID.
+An alternative is [SnapRAID-BTRFS](https://wiki.selfhosted.show/tools/snapraid-btrfs/).

 ```sh
 mkdir /mnt/disk{1,2,3,4}